-To conserve an important 'green lung' at the heart of Baldock, applications for development should maintain the predominantly open character of the land lying between Hartsfield School and the A505 Baldock Bypass5, together with views from this area out to the countryside to the east of the town.
+To conserve an important 'green lung' at the heart of Baldock, applications for development should maintain the predominantly open character of the land lying between Hartsfield School and the A505 Baldock Bypass, together with views from this area out to the countryside to the east of the town.

-Proposals that would improve the visual or recreational value of this area will be supported, particularly if they form part of a comprehensive strategy for improved public access and historic conservation and interpretation.
-Any proposals affecting Walls Field and its setting should conserve, and where possible enhance, its value as a scheduled monument.
+Proposals that would improve the visual or recreational value of this land will be supported, particularly if they form part of a comprehensive strategy for improved public access and the conservation and interpretation of the scheduled area.
+Any such proposals should be informed by community engagement; while any proposals affecting Walls Field and its setting should also conserve, and where possible enhance, its value as a scheduled monument.

-5 This comprises relevant parts of the Walls Field scheduled monument and the adjoining 'urban open land' between sites BA2 and BA3 designated in the North Hertfordshire Local Plan.
+&lt;sup>7 This comprises relevant parts of the Walls Field scheduled monument and the adjoining 'urban open land' between sites BA2 and BA3 proposed in the new North Hertfordshire Local Plan, as shown in Figure 3.

-Baldock contains a variety of open spaces that serve different functions, such as parks and play areas, school playing fields and cemeteries.
-The area described in this policy plays a particularly important role in maintaining a sense of openness within and at the edge of the town, the significance of which will grow as proposals for development in the Local Plan are implemented.
+5.9 Baldock contains a variety of open spaces that serve different functions, such as parks and play areas, school playing fields and cemeteries.
+The area described in this policy plays a particularly important role in maintaining a sense of openness within and at the edge of the town, the significance of which will grow once proposals for development in the new Local Plan are implemented.
 It also embraces a key part of Baldock's history, as the Walls Field scheduled monument marks the location of the Romano-British small town and Late Iron Age settlement that once existed here.

-The North Hertfordshire Green Infrastructure Plan6 identifies the value of Walls Field as part of this 'green lung', and the opportunities that exist for enhancing its historic and recreational value.
-At present, public access is limited to a footpath crossing the site.
-The scheduled monument has been included in Historic England's Heritage at Risk register, mainly because of the impact of ploughing on its archaeological interest.
+5.10 The North Hertfordshire Green Infrastructure Plan identifies the value of Walls Field as part of this 'green lung', and the opportunities that exist for enhancing its historic and recreational value.
+At present, public access is limited to a footpath